-Students wishing to give authorization to a third party must complete and submit the FERPA Authorization Release form (which can be found in Gateway) to the Business Office.
+Students wishing to give authorization to a third party must complete and submit the FERPA Consent to Disclose Educational Records form to the Registrar’s Office.

 A Guide to Your Privacy Rights: Important Information About FERPA

 The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are:

 - The right to inspect and review the student’s education record.

 - The right to request the amendment of the student’s education record to ensure that they are not inaccurate, misleading, or otherwise in violation of the student’s privacy or other rights.